HomeDing/homeding.github.io/boards.md

 ## Bare Esp8266 boards with 4 MByte flash memory

-The following boards with 4 MBytes flash memory are often used as board-on-board sulotions but when used alone an external power supply and some minimal wiring is required.
+The following boards with 4 MBytes flash memory are often used as board-on-board solutions but when used alone an external power supply and some minimal wiring is required.

 The [standard example](examples/standard) can be flashed onto these boards by providing most of the [elements](/elements) and [display adapters](/displays).